tpauldike/js-ES6-react/session-7/README.md

 - skipping indices while destructuring an array
 - The array methods - `.map()`, `.filter()`, `.reduce()` and `.find()`

+The codes were properly commented after the live session, to enhance clarity and readability.
+You may uncomment only the multi-line comments, to see clearly the single line comments and the codes or block of codes that follows

 The recorded video for this session will be out soon, on [this YouTube playlist](https://www.youtube.com/playlist?list=PLU10dryLOLEGEnWCZgG87VkvAi-fPaDfE).